 Instructions

-Cream the butter, sugar, and powdered sugar together with an electric mixer.
-Once mixed, add the egg yolk, vanilla, almond extract, and salt and continue to stir on medium speed.
-Once incorporated, turn the mixer down to low speed and add the flour in one cup portions.
+- Cream the butter (1 cup, i.e., 2 sticks), granulated sugar (ยผ cup), and powdered sugar (1 ยผ cup) together with an electric mixer.
+Once mixed, add the egg yolk, vanilla extract (1 ยฝ teaspoons), almond extract (ยฝ teaspoon), and salt (โ teaspoon) and continue to stir on medium speed.
+Once incorporated, turn the mixer down to low speed and add the all-purpose flour (2 cups) in one-cup portions.
 When the flour disappears, turn off the mixer and transfer the dough onto a floured surface.
 Knead the dough until it forms a solid ball.
-If dough is sticky, add additional flour while kneading (do not be afraid to add 1/4-1/2 cup more flour while kneading if sticky).
+If the dough is sticky, add additional flour while kneading (do not be afraid to add ยผ - ยฝ cup more flour while kneading if sticky).

 Last Step!
 Please leave a review and rating letting me know how you liked this recipe!
 This helps my small business thrive so I can continue providing free recipes and high-quality content for you.